 Two years ago, many North Quadra Island residents woke up to the sound of explosions.
 The pre-dusk sky had turned red.
 A house on Bold Point was engulfed in flames.
 When the RCMP arrived, they discovered the main power line was down.
 Three of the occupants were sent to the hospital with smoke inhalation.
-As this part of the island is protected by BC Wildfires, whose mandate does not include structures, no fire department came to their rescue.
+As this part of the island is protected by BC Wildfire Service, whose mandate does not include structures, no fire department came to their rescue.
 All that remained of their home was a chimney.
 While this is an area better known for its forests and abundant marine life, there are more than 250 properties.
 At their January 29, 2020, board meeting, the Strathcona Regional District (SRD) Board authorized a survey to determine if North Quadra residents want fire protection.

 As you can see in the map above, only houses in the more densely populated southern portion of Quadra are currently protected by the Quadra Island Fire Department.